schlesnerlab/PDClust-py/README.md

 # PDClust-py
 This is a highly-performant Python implementation of PDclust for clustering single cells with highly sparse CpG coverage.
 The original paper introducing the algorithm can be found here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6093082/.
-The original implementation in R was made available under https://github.com/hui-tony-zk/PDclust/tree/master.
+The implementation in R was made available at https://github.com/hui-tony-zk/PDclust/tree/master.

 Further information for each indiviual method is included as a Docstring comment.

+This repository was created as part of a bachelor's thesis at the [Chair of Biomedical Informatics, Data Mining and Data Analytics](https://www.uni-augsburg.de/de/fakultaet/fai/informatik/prof/bioinf/mitarbeiter/matthias-schlesner/), led by Prof. Dr. Matthias Schlesner.

 ---
 ## Quickstart